Buying a house with a Septic tank, Cesspit or Sewage Treatment Plant

 The annual cost of running and replacing a Sewage Treatment Plant

 The cost of running a Sewage Treatment Plant is around £300 to £400.
-This includes a service and an empty, which you are legally obliged to carry out.
+This includes service and an empty, which you are legally obliged to carry out.
 Please see our servicing page for more information.
-A new Sewage Treatment Plant discharging to surface water will cost between £8k and £10k + VAT for a 4 bed house with good access and ground conditions.
-A new Sewage Treatment Plant discharging to ground will cost between £9k to £13k for a 4 bed house with good access and ground conditions.
+A new Sewage Treatment Plant discharging to surface water will cost between £8k and £10k + VAT for a 4-bed house with good access and ground conditions.
+A new Sewage Treatment Plant discharging to the ground will cost between £9k to £13k for a 4-bed house with good access and ground conditions.

 In summary, I have found, amortising the initial investment cost, that the cost of living off sewer is cheaper than living on sewer.
 This is mainly because the on-grid sewage providers are monopoly providers that are not adequately regulated.

 How will owning a property with off mains drainage affect me?

 The main impact is that you are responsible for ensuring the system is compliant with the General Binding Rules or conditions of your discharge permit.
 Simply you will need to arrange an annual inspection, service and empty.
 Please see our servicing page to arrange or for more information.